ThamiStoppelli/Time-Currency-App/README.md

 # 🌍 Time & Currency App

-A mobile application that centralizes **time zones, weather and currency conversion** into a single, intuitive comparison experience.
+A mobile application designed to simplify how people compare time zones, weather and currencies across multiple countries — all in one place.

+Built as a personal product based on real daily needs while working remotely across different countries.

-Built for travelers, remote workers and digital nomads who need fast, reliable access to global information without switching between multiple apps.
+Highly useful for travelers, remote workers and digital nomads who need fast, reliable access to global information without switching between multiple apps.

 ---